 - facilitate more school-based SEND (special educational needs and disability) provision

 We are working with schools to ensure we have the right school places, in the right locations, delivering the best education.

-For the full details on proposals and development of each school cluster plan, please go to our Schools for the Future website.
+For more information about progress with the programme go to our Schools for the Future website.